quinn-rs/quinn/docs/book/src/quinn/certificate.md

 A [self-signed][5] certificate entails that you sign a certificate with your own CA.
 These certificates are easy to create and cost no money.
-However, they do not offer all the security features that certificates from a trusted CA do have.
+However, they do not offer all the security features that certificates from trusted CA's do have.
 Some ways to create a self-signed certificate is by using [rcgen][4] or openssl.
 In this example [rcgen][4] is used.